Languages of the United Kingdom: English

 In the 2011 UK census, 98% of people over the age of three were reported as speaking English.

 English is a West Germanic language brought around the 5th century CE to the east coast of what is now England by Germanic-speaking immigrants from around present-day northern Germany, who came to be known as the Anglo-Saxons.
 The fusion of these settlers' dialects became what is now termed Old English: the word English is derived from the name of the Angles.
 English soon displaced the previously predominant Common Brittonic and British Latin throughout most of England.

-It spread into what was to become south-east Scotland under the influence of the Anglian medieval kingdom of Northumbria.
+The English language spread into what was to become south-east Scotland under the influence of the Anglian medieval kingdom of Northumbria.
 Following the economic, political, military, scientific, cultural, and colonial influence of Great Britain and the United Kingdom from the 18th century, via the British Empire, and of the United States since the mid-20th century, it has been widely dispersed around the world, and become the leading language of international discourse.

 Many English words are based on roots from Latin, because Latin in some form was the lingua franca of the Christian Church and of European intellectual life.
 The language was further influenced by the Old Norse language, with Viking invasions and settlements in England from the 8th to the 11th centuries.

 The Norman conquest of England in 1066 gave rise to heavy borrowings from Old French, and vocabulary and spelling conventions began to give what had now become Middle English the superficial appearance of a close relationship with Romance languages.
 The Great Vowel Shift that began in the south of England in the 15th century is one of the historical events marking the separation of Middle and Modern English.